jigx-com/jigx-docs-examples/docs/Data Providers/Microsoft Azure SQL/Update a customer _UPDATE_.md

       country = @Country
     WHERE
       id = @CustomerId
-# Jigx automatically replaces the tokens in the SQL query with the matching function parameters.
+# Jigx automatically replaces the tokens in the SQL query with the matching function's parameters.
 parameters:
   CustomerId:
     type: string